naomiflagg/flaggrid/README.md

 ## Purpose

 The purpose of the project was to build a simple, CSS 12-grid template for current and future use.

+## Notes

+The template includes Eric Meyer's CSS reset as its first component.